anitab-org/documentation/frequently-asked-questions.md

 **Q: Why did we move from Slack to Zulip?**
 A: Here are some reasons:
 - Private Messages were disabled.
-- Age minimum on Slack is 16 years old, which excludes our Google Code-in Participants.
+- Minimum age required to be on Slack is 16 years, which excludes our Google Code-in Participants.

 ## General